6. User Guide¶

 Snippets can also be overridden for specific profile names or system names.
 This is described on the Cobbler Wiki.

-To check for potential errors in kickstarts, prior to installation, use
+To check for potential errors in auto-installation files, prior to installation, use

-cobbler validateks runs on the rendered kickstart output, not
+cobbler validate-autoinstalls runs on the rendered autoinstall output, not autoinstall templates themselves.

 What happens when PXE booting a system when Cobbler has no record of the system being booted?